yingfeng23/yingfeng23.github.io/_pages/cv.md

 ***

 # Work Experience
+**Assistant Professor in Sport Business and Management**, University of Birmingham, School of Sport, Exercise and Rehabilitation Sciences (June 2025-Now)

-**Lecturer (Assistant Professor) in Marketing**, University of Southampton, Southampton Business School, Department of Digital and Data Driven Marketing (November 2024-Now)
+**Lecturer (Assistant Professor) in Marketing**, University of Southampton, Southampton Business School, Department of Digital and Data Driven Marketing (November 2024-May 2025)

 **Lecturer (Assistant Professor) in Marketing**, University of East Anglia, Norwich Business School (October 2023-October 2024)